What to look out for

 Most women know that a lump can be a sign of breast cancer.
 Lumps can be found anywhere in your breasts, armpit or around your collarbone.
 If you do find one it doesn't necessarily mean you have cancer.
 However, you do need to get it looked at by your doctor – just to rule it out.

 Of course, your breasts will look and feel different at different times of your life but if you’re worried about a change, see your doctor.
 After all, breast cancer is much more treatable these days and the earlier it’s found, the easier it is to treat.
-You can even download an app that will remind you to do it at a time that suits you.

 Signs and symptoms